Individual TherapyIndividual therapy and group therapy often provide quicker results when combined

 – It can be scary.

-– Unknowns are frequently scary and it is normal to have these questions and more.
+-It is normal to have these questions and more.

-Individual therapy consists of once per week 1 on 1 therapy with a client and myself on a HIPAA compliant web platform or in an office setting for an average of 45-60 minutes each session, although some sessions are 90 minutes.
+Individual therapy consists of once per week 1 on 1 therapy with a client (you) and myself on a HIPAA compliant web platform or in an office setting for an average of 45-60 minutes each session, although some sessions are 90 minutes.

 Length of treatment varies on several factors and can last only a few sessions to several years.
 During the sessions, I work with you on your goals helping you gain freedom from what is preventing you from living your life the way you want.

 For some people, a combination of individual and group therapy is more effective than just individual therapy alone.
 See my Group Therapy page for my group therapy description.

 What to Expect from the Initial Contact through Ending Therapy

 Step 1: The initial call (15 minutes)

 When you make the initial call or schedule for an initial consultation, before we talk about anything else, I will ask you what you are looking to achieve through therapy to ensure I am the right therapist to help you with what you are looking for.
 This is where our relationship begins.